WyriHaximus/Ratchet/docs/rpc.md

 That returns the string `results!` back to the client side promise waiting for a result.

-A promise can also be rejected.
+A promise can also be rejected:
 ```php
 public function search(CakeEvent $event) {
     $event->data['promise']->reject([